 The beauty of the Roth IRA conversion ladder is that it is perfect for early retirees.
 When you retire, your income will drop and you will be in a lower tax bracket.
 Nick can figure out how much money he needs to fund his lifestyle and convert that amount every year.
-He will most likely pay much less tax this way than if he rollover his 401k to a Roth IRA and pay all the tax in one shot.
+He will pay much less tax this way than if he rollover his 401k to a Roth IRA in one shot.

 Let’s look at our account for example.

-We have about $800,000 in our tax deferred accounts, 401k and Traditional IRA.
+We have about $1.2M in our tax-deferred accounts, 401k and Traditional IRA.
 Our annual cost of living is around $50,000.
-If Mrs. RB40 retires and I quit blogging next year, then we won’t have much income at all.
-We can convert $50,000 from our traditional IRA to Roth IRA and we won’t have to pay much tax.
+If Mrs. RB40 retires next year as planned and I quit blogging, then we won’t have much income.
+Each year, we can convert $50,000 from our tax-deferred account to Roth IRA and we won’t have to pay much tax.
 Let’s put it in a table.

-You can see that the effective tax rate is ridiculously low at just 2.5%.
-Also, we won’t pay any tax on our $10,000 dividend income because we will be in the 15% income tax bracket.
+The effective tax rate is ridiculously low at just 1.05%.
+Also, we won’t pay any tax on our $20,000 dividend income because we will be in the 2 lower income tax brackets.

 Early Retirement Planning

-Of course, there are a couple of gotchas here.
+Of course, there are a couple of gotchas.

 The 5 years lag time

-If you want to avoid the 10% penalty, then you need to wait 5 years before withdrawing.
-This is why you need some fund in your taxable account.
-We have about $300,000 in our dividend portfolio and that should be plenty to cover the first 5 years of early retirement.
-We also have some previous contribution in our Roth IRA that we could draw on.
-Nick probably should build up his taxable accounts before he retires or find some other ways to generate a little income.
+If you want to avoid the 10% early withdrawal penalty, then you need to wait 5 years before withdrawing.
+This is why you need some funds in your taxable account.
+We have about $500,000 in our taxable portfolio.
+That will be plenty to cover the first 5 years of early retirement.
+We also have some previous contributions in our Roth IRA that we could draw on.
+Nick probably should build up his taxable accounts before he retires or finds some other ways to generate a little income.
+Here are some options.

 - Invest in rental real estate.

-- Part time work, freelancing, or other enjoyable jobs.
+- Part-time work, consulting, freelancing, or other enjoyable work

 - Negotiate a separation package.
-(Don’t quite your job until you read this book.)
+(Don’t quit your job until you read this book.)